Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Lock down SCM/advanced tool site

 Earlier on when you were creating the web apps, you disabled basic authentication to the WebDeploy port and SCM site.
 You'll want to also disable all public access to the SCM site.
 Doing this, however, limits how code can be deployed to your app.
 Later on, we'll walk through how to give a service principal access to deploy your source code.
-To disable public access, navigate to the "Access restriction (preview)" page for your app and select the *Advanced tool site* tab.
+To disable public access, navigate to the **Access restriction (preview)** page for your app and select the *Advanced tool site* tab.
 For the *Unmatched rule action*, select "Deny" and then **Save**.
 Repeat this process for the other app.

 You can optionally [configure access restrictions to the SCM site](https://learn.microsoft.com/azure/app-service/app-service-ip-restrictions#restrict-access-to-an-scm-site) as well for the app if you need to give other principals access.
 To do so, navigate to the *Advanced tool site* tab and add any needed rules.
 The access restrictions you apply to the SCM site will depend on how you're managing and deploying your source code and conducting your testing.